vuejs/v2.vuejs.org/source/api/instantiation-options.md

 ## Lifecycle Hooks

-All lifecycle hooks have their `this` context bound to the ViewModel they belong to.
+All lifecycle hooks have their `this` context bound to the ViewModel instance they belong to.
+For `'enteredView'`, `'leftView'`, `'beforeDestroy'`, `'afterDestroy'`, the ViewModel instance will also emit events in the form of `'hook:eventName'`.

 ### created

 - **Type:** `Function`
-- **Alias:** `beforeCompile`

-Called before the compilation starts.
+Called synchronously before the compilation starts.
 Can be used to attach additional data to be observed on the ViewModel.

 ### ready

 - **Type:** `Function`
-- **Alias:** `afterCompile`

-Called after the compilation has ended and the ViewModel is ready.
+Called synchronously after the compilation has ended and the ViewModel instance is ready.

 ### enteredView